foster-curtis/startup/README.md

 - [x] Home Page - added cards to hold the main site features
 - [x] Application text content - Consistent fonts using bootstrap
 - [x] Application images - Added and formatted image of a trophy to the leaderboard.

+# React Deliverable

+For this deliverable I ported over my multi-page website into a component-driven single-page React website.
+I did this by using JavaScript to inject React coponents into my index.html page, which starts with only a "root" div element.
+The JavaScript injects my main App page, which contains my header, footer, and a React Router (to handle navigation between the different main components).